SquidDev/LuaCompilerProject/experiments/amulet/design/design-old.md

  - `Integer`: Represents all integers.
  - `Real`: A floating point number.
  - `Unit`: The empty type.
- - `Nothing`: This type has no concrete value and so can be used to represent functions that never exit (they loop forever or throw an exception).
+ - `Nothing`: This type has no concrete value and so can be used to represent functions that never exit (they loop forever).
 This is based off Scala's [`Nothing`](http://stackoverflow.com/questions/13539822/whats-the-difference-between-unit-and-nothing) type.

 There is also a `Value` type.
 This is not a primitive but a base type that everything can be assigned to.

+> For interop with other languages it may be worth considering a `Dynamic` type.
+However this can probably be handled as a `Value` with a cast instead: ensuring type safty is not lost.

 ### Functions
 The type system also contains functions, which map a value from one type to another: `a -> b`.
 Multiple arguments are